Jhelum River: Etymology

 The Sanskrit name for the river is Vitástā, derived from an apocryphal legend regarding the origin of the river in the Nilamata Purana.
-The name survives in the Kashmiri name for this river, Vyath.
+The name survives in the Kashmiri name for this river, Vyath and in Punjabi (and more commonly in Saraiki) as Vehat.
+It was called the Hydaspes by the armies of Alexander the Great.

 History

-The river Jhelum was called Hydaspes (Ὑδάσπης) by the ancient Greeks.
+The river Jhelum was originally recognized by the name Vitasta.
+The river was called Hydaspes (Ὑδάσπης) by the ancient Greeks.